Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Decoder.md

 ##### Configure the Payload Decoder

-- Please navigate to the `Payload Formats` tab of your device.
+- Navigate to the `Payload Formats` tab of your device.
 - Select `Custom` for `Payload Format`
 - Copy and paste the whole contents of `decoder.js` to the `decoder` textarea.
 - Click `save payload functions`